Mani the parakeet

-Mani the parakeet (hatched 1997), also called Mani the parrot, is a Malaysian-born rose-ringed parakeet who resides in Singapore.
-He has been an astrologer "assistant" to M. Muniyappan since 2005, working from his Little India fortune-telling shop along Serangoon Road.
+Mani the parakeet (hatched 1997) is a Malaysian-born rose-ringed parakeet who resides in Singapore.
+He has been an "astrologer assistant" to M. Muniyappan since 2005, working from M. Muniyappan's fortune-telling shop in Little India along Serangoon Road.
 M. Muniyappan is locally known to make his predictions using a simplified form of cartomancy.

-Mani became a celebrity in Singapore, and later internationally, when he picked the correct winners for all of the 2010 FIFA World Cup quarter-final ties, as well as the Spain–Germany semi-final.
-However, Mani failed to predict the Spain–Netherlands final by choosing Netherlands as the winner of the 2010 World Cup.
-At one point on 5 July 2010, a day before the Uruguay–Netherlands semi-final match, Mani topped Google's "Hot Searches" in Singapore.
+Mani became a celebrity in Singapore, and later internationally, when he picked the correct winners for all of the 2010 FIFA World Cup quarterfinal ties, as well as the Spain–Germany semifinal.
+However, Mani failed to predict the Spain–Netherlands final by choosing the Netherlands as the winner of the 2010 World Cup.
+At one point on 5 July 2010, a day before the Uruguay–Netherlands semifinal match, Mani topped Google's "Hot Searches" in Singapore.

 Prior to his World Cup stint, Mani and his owner M. Muniyappan, used to see an average of 10 customers a day.
 Following his World Cup success, this increased to around 10 customers an hour.

 Predictions

 While Mani typically assisted his owner M. Muniyappan in fortune-telling in day-to-day work, it was his predictions over the matches of the 2010 FIFA World Cup that saw him gain widespread recognition.

-According to Singapore's The New Paper, Mani's most contentious pick for the World Cup thus far was underdog Netherlands to beat Brazil.
+According to Singapore's The New Paper, Mani's most contentious pick for the World Cup thus far was underdog, the Netherlands, to beat Brazil.
 His prediction later proved to be correct.

-For the quarter-finals Mani guessed the four winners of the matches correctly – Spain, Germany, Uruguay and Netherlands.
-In the semi-finals, he predicted that Uruguay would beat Netherlands and Spain would defeat Germany, thereby leading to a Uruguay vs. Spain final.
+For the quarterfinals, Mani guessed the four winners of the matches correctly – Spain, Germany, Uruguay, and the Netherlands.
+In the semi-finals, he predicted that Uruguay would beat the Netherlands and Spain would defeat Germany, thereby leading to a Uruguay vs. Spain final.
 Mani went on further to predict that Spain would be champions.

 However, the Uruguay vs. Netherlands prediction turned out to be wrong, with Netherlands progressing on to the final.
-As a result, Mani made a new prediction for the World Cup Final between Netherlands and Spain.
+As a result, Mani made a new prediction for the World Cup Final between the Netherlands and Spain.
 It tipped a Dutch win over Spain.
-On the other hand, fellow oracle star Paul the Octopus of Germany went for a Spanish victory, resulted in some media outlets describing the game as an octopus-versus-parakeet showdown.
+On the other hand, fellow oracle star Paul the Octopus of Germany went for a Spanish victory, resulted in some media outlets describing the game as an octopus-versus-parakeet proxy showdown.
 However, Spain defeated the Netherlands 1–0.